 02 of 08

 Little packets of seeds and/or nuts are sold on almost every street corner in Mexico.
-Take a clue from these vendors and roast some pumpkin seeds to keep in a jar for your next snack attack, or try a candied peanuts (cacahuatate garapiñado), which are similar in concept to Boston baked bean nuts.
+Take a clue from these vendors and roast some pumpkin seeds to keep in a jar for your next snack attack, or try candied peanuts (cacahuatate garapiñado), which are similar in concept to Boston baked bean nuts.
 Sunflower seeds, roasted garbanzo or fava beans, and sugared almonds are other possibilities.
-Or how about some mixed nuts, with or without peanuts, sprinkled with salt, powdered chili pepper, and... fresh-squeezed lime juice?
+Or how about some mixed nuts, with or without peanuts, sprinkled with salt, powdered chile pepper, and fresh-squeezed lime juice?

 03 of 08